oceanobservatories/ooi-data-explorations/python/README.md

 * Node -- 5 character uppercase string (of which the first 2 characters are really the key) denoting the assembly the instrument is connected to/mounted on.
 These can be thought of as physical locations within/under the higher level site designator.
 * Sensor -- 12 character uppercase string that indicates, among other things, the instrument class and series.
-The class and series [defined](https://oceanobservatories.org/instruments/) on the OOI website.
+The instrument class and series are [defined](https://oceanobservatories.org/instruments/) on the OOI website.
 * Delivery Method -- Method of data delivery (lowercase).
     * `streamed` -- Real-time data delivery method for all cabled assets.
 Data is "streamed" to shore over the fiber optic network as it outputs from an instrument.
     * `telemetered` -- Near real-time data delivery method for most uncabled assets.
 Data is recorded remotely by a data logger system and delivered in batches over a satellite or cellular network link on a recurring schedule (e.g every 2 hours).
-    * `recovered_host` -- Usually the same data set as the telemeterd for uncabled assets.
+    * `recovered_host` -- Usually the same data set as telemetered for uncabled assets.
 Key difference is this data is downloaded from the data logger system after the asset is recovered.
 In most cases, this is 1:1 with the telemetered data unless there was an issue with telemetry during the deployment or the data was decimated (temporal and/or # of parameters) by the data logger system  prior to transmission.
     * `recovered_inst` -- Data recorded on and downloaded directly from an individual instrument after the instrument is recovered.
 Not all instruments internally record data, so this method will not be available for all instruments.
     * `recovered_wfp` -- Data recorded on and downloaded from the McLane Moored Profiler system used at several sites in OOI.
 Telemetered data is decimated, this data set represents the full-resolution data.
     * `recovered_cspp` -- Data recorded on and downloaded from the Coastal Surface Piercing Profiler system used in the Endurance array.
 Telemetered data is decimated, this data set represents the full-resolution data.
-* Stream -- A collection of parameters output by an instrument, or read from a file, and parsed into a named data set.
+* Stream -- A collection of parameters output by an instrument or read from a file, and parsed into a named data set.
 Stream names are all lowercase.
 Streams are mostly associated with the data delivery methods and there may be more than one stream per method.